Altinity/clickhouse-grafana/README.md

 * $interval - replaced with selected "Group by time interval" value (as a number of seconds)
 * $timeFilter - replaced with currently selected "Time Range".
   Require Column:Date and Column:DateTime or Column:TimeStamp to be selected
 * $timeSeries - replaced with special ClickHouse construction to convert results as time-series data.
 Use it as "SELECT $timeSeries...".
+* $naturalTimeSeries - replaced with special ClickHouse construction to convert results as time-series with in a logical/natural breakdown.
+Use it as "SELECT $naturalTimeSeries...".
 * $unescape - unescapes variable value by removing single quotes.
 Used for multiple-value string variables: "SELECT $unescape($column) FROM requests WHERE $unescape($column) = 5"
 * $adhoc - replaced with a rendered ad-hoc filter expression, or "1" if no ad-hoc filters exist.
 Since ad-hoc applies automatically only to outer queries the macros can be used for filtering in inner queries.